2025 Shows & Events

 Come and explore work from various local artists and makers and enjoy the fun-filled and vibrant atmosphere!

-Check back often for additional dates, and sign up for my newsletter to stay informed about upcoming events, classes and workshops.
+Please check back often for additional dates, and sign up for my newsletter to stay informed about upcoming events, classes and workshops.

 About Me